ippocratis/ippocratis.github.io/_posts/2026-05-02-deoidian-server.md

 image: assets/images/droidian.png
 ---

-# Droidian as a Headless Home-Lab Micro Server

 **Strip the UI, kill the sleep, keep the wake-lock.**

 Droidian is just Debian with a phone kernel.
 That makes a $40 Pixel 3a or Redmi Note 9s in my case a perfect 2-4W ARM64 server â€” until Phosh, ModemManager, and Android-style deep sleep keep putting it to bed.
 This is the minimal setup I use to turn Droidian into a reliable, always-on box you can SSH into .